EwanStephens/knightmare/llm_summary.md

 - Clear button to reset the current attempt
 - Success modal on completion
 - Top bar with navigation elements
+- Level picker for jumping to specific levels
+- Tutorial mode with guided instructions

 ## Responsive Design Implementation

 ### Chessboard
-- Uses `aspect-square` to maintain perfect squares
+- Fully responsive board that adapts to viewport size
+- Chess squares using aspect ratio for consistent proportions
-- Chess squares use viewport-relative sizing (`w-[15vw]`) with `max-w-36` constraint
+- Dynamic sizing with minimum thresholds for small screens
-- Uses a responsive grid system with tailored gap sizes (`gap-0.5 sm:gap-1`)
+- Viewport-based scaling (vw/vh) with absolute minimums

 ### Chess Pieces
-- SVG chess pieces from standard.js with viewBox for proper scaling
+- SVG chess pieces with proportional scaling
-- Pieces scale proportionally with their containers using relative sizing
+- Responsive letter sizes using min/max/clamp for proper sizing
-- Letters positioned in the top-right corner of each square with z-index control
+- Font sizing with viewport units and minimum guaranteed size
+- Optimized positioning for all screen sizes

 ### Answer Display
-- Uses consistent height with `h-[1.5em]` and flex alignment
+- Responsive container with dynamic height
-- Letter sizes scale responsively based on viewport and word length
+- Font sizes that scale with viewport while adjusting for word length
-- Non-breaking space placeholder ensures consistent positioning

-### Breakpoints
-- Implements specialized sizing and spacing at sm (640px), md (768px), lg (1024px) breakpoints
-- Text elements scale progressively with viewport size
+- Minimum threshold sizes to ensure readability
+- Balanced spacing that reduces on smaller screens

+## Illegal Move Handling
+- First piece selection: Ignores clicks on empty squares
+- Subsequent moves:
+  - Ignores clicks on squares that aren't legal moves
+  - Shows specific error message for legal moves that don't capture opposite color
+  - Provides visual feedback with a red flash on the invalid square
+  - Preserves current word progress when showing errors

 ## Level System
 - Game includes multiple puzzle levels
 - Each level has a specific target word to solve
 - Board configuration is designed for the target word
 - Success modal provides navigation to next level
+- Level generator script for creating new challenges

+## Tutorial System
+- Comprehensive onboarding for new players
+- Progressive instruction across three levels:
+  1. **Level 1 (BOAT)**: Basic movement and captures
+  2. **Level 2 (CHECK)**: Advanced concepts with unused pieces
+  3. **Level 3 (FINISH)**: Self-guided challenge
+- Highlighting system to guide piece selection
+- Modal popups with contextual instructions
+- Special handlers for tutorial-specific actions like board clearing

 ## Development Setup
 ```bash